jlindsey1/MappingExoplanets/README.md

 - deltaT_errors is used to determine the errors on the combined eccentric+volcano plot.
 - Ttot_Tfull_errors is used to plot and extract the errors on the total and fully occulted times.

 The MCMC files have only been tested using 'Spyder'.
+The Jupyter Notebook generates several images and text files, so it is recommended to create a new directory when running this file.

 (All code is Copyright 2018 Jordan Lindsey.)